merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 ### Download newest available files

-Alternatively, KEGG data including maps can be set up not from a snapshot but by downloading the newest files available from KEGG using the `-D` flag.
+Alternatively, KEGG data can be set up not from a snapshot but by downloading the newest files available from KEGG using the `-D` flag.
 In the following command, a higher number of download threads than the default of 1 is provided by `-T`, which significantly speeds up downloading.

 {{ codestart }}
 anvi-setup-kegg-data -D -T 5